blmoore/blackspot/README.md

 # blackspot
 Shiny app exploring Edinburgh traffic collision data (some functionality still to implement).

-View my current instance at [blmr.shinyapps.io/blackspot](https://blmr.shinyapps.io/blackspot/) or grab this repository and run locally with:
+View at [blackspot.org.uk](http://blackspot.org.uk) or grab this repository and run locally with:

 ```
 shiny::runGitHub("blmoore/blackspot")